atom0s/XiPackets/world/server/0x00D2/README.md

 _Unknown._

-These flag values are used by the client when handling different verbage for certain languages.
+These flag values are used by the client when handling different verbiage for certain languages.
 This is mainly used for the discontinued French and German languages. _(Due to the European languages being discontinued, testing for what this values all are is not worth spending time on currently.)_

 ### `padding02`